colyseus/docs/docs/getting-started/unity3d-client.md

 ## Creating a Colyseus Settings Object:

-- Right click anywhere in the Project folder, select "Create", select "Colyseus", and click "Generate ColyseusSettings Scriptable Object"
+- Right-click anywhere in the Project folder, select "Create", select "Colyseus", and click "Generate ColyseusSettings Scriptable Object"
-- Fill in the fields as necessary
+- Fill in the fields as necessary.
   - **Server Address**
     - The address to your Colyseus server.
   - **Server Port**